babsey/nest-desktop-legacy/README.md

 app.run(host='127.0.0.1', port=5000)
 ```

+Open a web browser with this link [http://127.0.0.1:8000](http://127.0.0.1:8000).

 ### Troubleshootings

-It is not able to start.
 With version upgrading some configurations or database might not be compatible.
-Sometimes it helps when you clear the browsing data.
+Sometimes it helps when you reset configurations or databases.
+If not, then clear the browsing data.

 ### License [MIT](LICENSE)